Jean Lafitte: Later years

-In June 1822, Lafitte approached the officials in the Great Colombia, whose government under General Simón Bolívar had begun commissioning former privateers as officers in its new navy.
-Lafitte was granted a commission and given a new ship, a 43-ton schooner named General Santander in honor to Vice-President General Francisco de Paula Santander.
+In June 1822, Lafitte approached the officials in Great Colombia, whose government under General Simón Bolívar had begun commissioning former privateers as officers in its new navy.
+Lafitte was granted a commission and given a new ship, a 43-ton schooner named General Santander in honor to Vice-president General Francisco de Paula Santander.
 For the first time, Lafitte was legally authorized to take Spanish ships.

 Lafitte continued to patrol the shipping lanes around Cuba.
-In November 1822, he made news in the American press after escorting an American schooner through the pirate-infested area and providing them with extra cannon balls and food.
+In November 1822, he made news in the American press after escorting an American schooner through the pirate-infested area and providing them with extra cannonballs and food.

 In February 1823, Lafitte was cruising off the town of Omoa, Honduras, on his schooner General Santander.
 Omoa was the site of the largest Spanish fort in Central America, built to guard the Spanish silver shipments from the mines of Tegucigalpa to overseas destinations.
 Lafitte attempted to take what appeared to be two Spanish merchant vessels on the night of February 4.
 It was cloudy with low visibility.
 The Spanish ships appeared to be fleeing but at 10:00 pm turned back for a frontal counterattack against Lafitte's ship.
 The Spanish ships were heavily armed privateers or warships and returned heavy fire.

-Wounded in the battle, Lafitte is believed to have died just after dawn on February 5.
+Wounded in the battle, Lafitte is believed to have died just after dawn on February 5, 1823.
 He was buried at sea in the Gulf of Honduras.

 The Gaceta de Cartagena and the Gaceta de Colombia carried obituaries that noted, "the loss of this brave naval officer is moving."
 No American newspaper published an obituary of him.

+Two amateur historians from Lincolnton, North Carolina have written a book claiming that Lafitte actually faked his death in 1823 and eventually changed his name to Lorenzo Ferrer, moving first to Mississippi and then Lincolnton, where Ferrer died in 1875.
+This claim has not been endorsed by any mainstream historians.